hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/62__shrImallalitAlAlitaH.md

 > defining akhaNDAkAra as niShprakAra ?
 >

-​Why should one play with system-specific-terms?​ Better make your separate system and spare us.
+Why should one play with system-specific-terms?
+Better make your separate system and spare us.